How to Change Number Format in Windows 11

 - Pick the formats you want for decimal and thousands separators from the dropdown menus.

 That’s it!
-Your computer will now show numbers the way you like.
+Your computer will now display numbers exactly how you prefer.

 Why Change Number Format?